When to Hire Developers and When to Partner with an Agency for Building Mobile Software

 You want long term savings.

-The bulk of spend with an agency is in the first three months, during the heavy development phase.
+The bulk of spend with a digital product agency is in the first three months, during the heavy development phase.

 Once mobile software launches, it generally falls into a phase of lighter feature development before moving on to routine maintenance and bug fixes.

-During these post-launch phases, monthly spend with an agency lessens as your app requires less attention.
-But monthly spend with an inhouse team of developers never changes, no matter what cycle of development or support your app is in or how much attention it does or doesn’t need.
+During these post-launch phases, monthly spend with a digital product team lessens as your app requires less attention.
+But monthly spend with an inhouse team of developers never changes, no matter what cycle of development or support your software is in or how much attention it does or doesn’t need.

-For mobile software with heavy feature development mostly in the beginning, here’s a visual for what the first year of spend could look like with an agency compared to an inhouse team.
+For mobile software with heavy feature development mostly in the beginning, here’s a visual for what the first year of spend could look like with a digital product agency compared to an inhouse team.

 If hiring your own team seems like the right path for developing your mobile software, we recommend checking out places like Black Tech Talent, The Invisible Network, and Tech.MN, to name a few within our network!